Elon Musk is being brought in to save SNL’s sagging ratings. He could sink the show in other ways.

 Munster said the appearance is a can’t-lose for Musk; even if he flops, the appearance will solidify his image as a regular guy.
 “I think the typical person watching it might say, ‘I like how this guy approaches life, he makes fun of himself,’ ” Munster said.
 “Replicate that a million times and it will be good for sales.”

-Yet Musk’s candor can also negatively affect his business, as when he tweeted this spring that the share price was too high.
+Yet Musk’s candor can also hurt his business, as when he tweeted this spring that Tesla’s share price was too high.
 It prompted a sell-off.

-And then there’s the cryptocurrency story line.
-One of Musk’s favorites, the populist Dogecoin, has seen its share price more than double over the past week.
+And then there’s the cryptocurrency angle.
+The populist Dogecoin, a Musk favorite, has seen its share price more than double over the past week.
 In a historic first, speculators appear to be pouring into a volatile stock because of an investor’s appearance on a comedy show.

 “Dogecoin is surging because many cryptocurrency traders do not want to miss out on any buzz that stems from Elon Musk’s hosting of ‘Saturday Night Live,’ ” the Oanda analyst Edward Moya wrote.

-Musk has fanned these flames, again walking the line between social media comedy and real-world impact when he recently tweeted “The Dogefather SNL May 8.”
+Musk has fanned these flames, again walking the line between social-media comedy and real-world impact when he recently tweeted, “The Dogefather SNL May 8.”

 A message to Musk’s press office at Tesla was not returned.
-The mogul, continuing a recent penchant for Shakespearean quotes, told the New York Post’s Page Six Tuesday that the cast being upset is “much ado about nothing.”
+The mogul, continuing a recent penchant for Shakespeare quotes, told the New York Post’s Page Six that the cast being upset is “much ado about nothing.”

-Whatever their feelings, it appears unlikely they will affect the show.
-Despite another report in Page Six citing a historical precedent that allows cast members not to perform if they don’t like the host, there is no indication that will happen.
-Cast boycotts are rare.
-One of the more famous incidents came when star Nora Dunn boycotted the shock-comic Andrew Dice Clay to protest his misogyny.
+Whatever those feelings, it appears unlikely their emotions will affect the show.
+Despite another Page Six report citing a policy that allows cast members to sit out if they don’t like the host, there is no indication that will happen.

+Generally cast boycotts are rare.
+One of the more famous incidents came when star Nora Dunn boycotted the host shock-comic Andrew Dice Clay to protest his misogyny.
 That happened more than 30 years ago.
 Dunn did not return to the show the following season.

-What may seem like an unwanted distraction over the host, in fact comes as what has historically been the elaborate choreography of “SNL” publicity, in which producers make use of a controlled amount of controversy to maintain relevance for a show that first that came on the air during the era of President Gerald Ford.
+What may seem like an unwanted distraction, though, is frequently part of the elaborate choreography that is SNL publicity.
+Producers leverage a kind of controlled controversy to maintain relevance for a show that first that came on the air during the Ford administration.

 In 1992, musical guest Sinead O’Connor ripped up a photo of Pope John Paul II during the show to protest alleged sexual abuse in the Catholic Church.
 The moment provoked shock, condemnation — and ratings.
-While disavowed by some affiliated with the show, O’Connor’s move later came to be seen as prescient.
+While disavowed by some affiliated with SNL, O’Connor’s stance would come to be seen as prescient.

 Miley Cyrus, herself no stranger to the benefits of bad publicity, will appear as musical guest Saturday.

 SNL does have a history of figures outside entertainment and sports hosting the show, but it’s not recent.
-In addition to the McCain-Gore moments in the early-aughts, Jimmy Breslin, Rudolph Giuliani and George McGovern all hosted in the 20th century.
+In addition to the McCain, Gore and Sharpton moments in the early-aughts, Jimmy Breslin, Rudolph Giuliani and George McGovern all hosted last century.

-The most comparable situation to Musk might be when media mogul Steve Forbes, fresh off a failed run for the GOP presidential nomination, was, surprisingly, brought in as host 25 years ago.
-The appearance was a bid to juice low ratings during the 1995-1996 season.
-In an ironic turn, Forbes’s musical guest was the anti-capitalist punk-metal band Rage Against the Machine.
+The most comparable situation to Musk might be when media mogul Steve Forbes, fresh off a failed run for the GOP presidential nomination, was surprisingly brought in as host 25 years ago, part of a bid to juice low ratings.
+In a mischievous turn, the anti-capitalist rap-metal group Rage Against the Machine was chosen as musical guest.

-During their first song, band members attempted to hang an upside-down U.S. flag to protest Forbes.
+Just before the group performed its first song, band members unsuccessfully attempted to hang an upside-down U.S. flag to protest Forbes.
 They were asked to leave the building before their second song.

 Forbes, meanwhile, received lukewarm reviews and faded from public view soon after.